Onakleaver/zero_day/0x01-variables_if_else_while/README.md

 Checks if the last digit of a randomly generated number `> 5`, `< 6` or `0`.

 ## 2-print_alphabet.c
+Prints alphabet in lower case followed by a new line.

+## 3-print_alphabets.c
-Prints alphabet in lower case followed by a new line
+Prints alphabet in lower case then in upper case followed by a new line.